-Prototypes and iterations are continuously mentioned in RAD, and for good reason.
-Prototypes are integral to development and collecting direct feedback, preferably from end users who understand what you’re trying to do.
+Prototypes and iterations are continuously mentioned in RAD and for good reason.
+Prototypes are integral to the development and collecting direct feedback, preferably from end users who understand what you’re trying to do.
 This isn’t just valuable, it’s indispensable.
 Without proper feedback, RAD doesn’t have the direction it needs to move a project forward.

 3. When you’ve got the budget for RAD

-Budget should come as no surprise.
+The budget should come as no surprise.
 In RAD, you’ll have to hire the best developers you can get.
 Hiring skilled developers means paying them what they’re worth, and that’s never cheap.
 If you can afford to hire quality people, then you can consider RAD.

 When RAD Is Unusable